dzyla/Follow_Relion_gracefully/README.md

 Minor changes from `v5`, with a few new libraries added.
 Tested on `Windows 10/11`, `WSL2`, and `Ubuntu 22.04`.

+:heavy_exclamation_mark:
+###  If you are using a previously created environment, I strongly recommend creating a new environment with freshly installed dependencies, as some new libraries were added.
+Follow the steps below to set up a new environment.
+:heavy_exclamation_mark:

 ### Install Dependencies :snake:

 Install dependencies in a conda environment, as Python 3.12 is required and virtual environments are no longer supported (though they might still work).